abyss1141/abyss1141/README.md

 <h2 align="left">
   👋 Hi,
 </h2>
  I’m @abyss1141 / Daniel.
 A web developer based in Malaysia.
 Currently using .Net, Vuejs, and Typescript to build websites and software.
 With 6 years of coding experience, and 3 years working professionally.
+My repository is empty because most of my work is private and PNC since most of the project is custom-made according to the client's requirement.
- If you are interested in working together feel free to reach me at <a href="mailto:danielsallehco@gmail.com">danielsallehco@gmail.com</a>
+ If you are interested in working together or hiring feel free to reach me at <a href="mailto:danielsallehco@gmail.com">danielsallehco@gmail.com</a>.
+Looking forward to be working together!

 <h2 align="left">
   🎓 KNOWLEDGE
 </h2>
 <p>
-  Proficient in :-
+  Proficient in:-
 </p>
 <p align="center">
     <a href="https://vuetifyjs.com" target="_blank">